knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 The underlying idea of TiMqWay is a set of micro-services with auto discovery and data definition using the mqtt protocol, providing a data-driven interface to the known Tinkerforge devices.
 This way, the implementation is agnostic to the programming-language and paradigm used for orchestration.
 Any language will do, as long as you master it.

-What is left to do for the user of TiMqWay, is the orchestration / choreography of these services in order to fit the needs.
+The programming paradigm is as follows: Minimum Requirements, Maximum Delivery What is left to do for the user of TiMqWay, is the orchestration / choreography of these services in order to fit the needs.